kedarbh/all-nepal-packers/src/content/services/residential-moving/index.md

 ---
 title: Residential Moving
-description: description for residential moving
+description: All Nepal Packers and Movers provides best residential moving services.
+Trust our movers for house, apartment, flat moving services in Nepal.
 summary: summary for residential moving to be used as meta description
 coverImage:
   src: "@assets/images/hero-image.jpg"
   alt: movers moving materials of residential house
 keywords:
   - residential moving
+slug: /residential-moving
 ---

-this is the content for residential moving